 High definition updates are pretty much commonplace on the console market at the moment, companies revisiting some of their classic games from previous generations, with a new spit and polish but sticking to the ideals of the original.
-There have been many success stories but also a few that have upset the original fans.
-Well inevitably it has happened again, this time to 2004’s PC title, Painkiller, which now also has a remake under the new moniker, Painkiller: Hell and Damnation.
+There have been many success stories but also a few that have upset the original fans and what with all the harrumphing around the recent Doom 3 rerelease it would be a brave production team to go back and tinker with yet another first person shooter (FPS) classic.
+Well inevitably it has happened again, this time to 2004's PC title, Painkiller, which now also has a remake under the new moniker, Painkiller: Hell and Damnation.

-Having played the recent rerelease on the PC, sporting some very impressive graphics but still the same old gameplay that has not changed for early 10 years, console gamers now also get the change to try out this HD version.
-Painkiller is played as a very simple first person shooter with the aim being to just to kill everything that moves.
+Sadly I missed the first time around with this game, but what with more affordable gaming PC's and a PS3/Xbox 360 release in the New Year; most now have a chance to try out this fast and gory title.
+Played as a very simple first person shooter, the aim is just to kill everything that moves.
 Following a fatal car crash and killing both passengers, Daniel Garner finds himself in Purgatory, the gap between Heaven and Hell and in a rather unique position, he should not be there.
-With an offer from the Grim Reaper, he must collect 7 Legions of souls for the Reaper, who on collection will grant him the chance to see his wife Catherine (who ended up in Heaven).
+With an offer from the Grim Reaper, he must collect 7 Legions of souls for the Reaper, who on collection will grant him the chance to see his wife Catherine who ended up in Heaven).
 Though I am relying on Wiki here it appears that the story has been completely rewritten in this version, changing Daniels role in Purgatory significantly and allowing for a more open ending which allows for plenty more action in the future.
-Though that has changed, the levels do seem to be the same from the original PC titles, Painkiller and Painkiller: Battle out of Hell.
+Though that has changed, the levels do seem to be the same from the original Painkiller and Painkiller: Battle out of Hell.

 Graphically I can't fault the game; using the Unreal Engine 3 there is a great depth of imagery to keep you on edge littered all around the well created worlds from dark and dank sewers with little light to obscure paintings on the wall, each level full of well animated and gruesome looking baddies that die with a satisfying spurt of blood or clatter of bones.
 My only problem with the visuals and one that I couldn't stop being annoyed about is that there is no weapon swap animation, you change weapons and it just magically appears in a split second in your hands.